 Invisalign uses lower forces.
 We find that patients will have some discomfort placing a new aligner – which is applying a little bit of force on your teeth – but that dissipates very quickly.

-For patients at Dr. Peter Brawn, the same technology that speeds up your treatment (OrthoPulse) decreases the pain you’ll feel too.
+For patients at Dr. Peter Brawn, the same gentle light therapy technology that speeds up your treatment decreases the discomfort you’ll feel too.
 We have studies showing our patients’ pain reduced by up to 75% from the peak amount people would typically experience in the first week of wearing a new clear aligner.
 So with us, your discomfort is incredibly reduced from other clear aligner treatments, and even from Invisalign treatment somewhere else.

 In short, you get more progress with less pain.